rasql/ev3-python/docs/brick/brick.rst

 Sound
 -----

-This program uses the 4 buttons to change volume and frequency
+This program uses the 4 buttons to change volume and frequency.

+* LEFT/RIGHT - change volume from 0 to 100 in increments of 10
+* UP/DOWN - change frequency in increments of 10

 .. literalinclude:: sound.py

-This file places sound files into two lists:
+This program places a couple of sound files into two lists:

 * emotions
 * numbers

+Inside a loop they are played in sequence.

 .. literalinclude:: sound2.py